http://www.interpage.net

 Verizon

-Express Network 1XRTT and EvDO Drop List and Service Difficulties
+Data (1XRTT/EvDO and 4G/LTE) Drop List and Service Difficulties

 details issues, both mobile and stationary, with the Verizon 1XRTT/EvDO